 Jediism.
 Jedi sticker in 2007 Jediism is a nontheistic new religious movement based on the philosophical and spiritual ideas of the Jedi as depicted in Star Wars media.
 History Although inspired by elements of Star Wars, Jediism has no founder or central structure.
 Early websites dedicated to drawing a belief system from the Star Wars films were "The Jedi Religion" and "Jediism".

 The "Happy Human" is the official symbol of the IHEU as well as being regarded as a universally recognised symbol for those who call themselves Humanists.
 Secular humanist organizations are found in all parts of the world.
+Those who call themselves humanists are estimated to number between four and five million people worldwide.
 Universal Life Church.
 The ULC's stated beliefs are as follows: Objective: Eternal Progression.Goal: A Fuller Life for Everyone.Slogan: To Live and Help Live.Maxim: "We Are One.

 Definitions Pantheism is derived from the Greek roots pan (meaning "all") and theos (meaning "God").
-There are a variety of definitions of pantheism.
-Some consider it a theological and philosophical position concerning God.:p.8.
 Naturalistic pantheism.
 Naturalistic pantheism is a phrase referring to a kind of pantheism, and has been used in various ways.

 It has been used to identify God or divinity with concrete things, determinism, or the substance of the Universe.
 God, from these perspectives, is seen as the aggregate of all unified natural phenomena.
 The phrase has often been associated with the philosophy of Baruch Spinoza, although academics differ on how it is used.